MISSION MINISTRY

 UMCOR Disaster Relief and Recovery

-The Disaster Relief team at First United Methodist Church Georgetown is dedicated to providing critical support and assistance in the wake of emergencies.
-When disaster strikes, United Methodists have a long legacy of helping their neighbors and communities, and this team continues that tradition by offering aid, resources, and compassion to those affected.
-Through coordinated efforts and a spirit of service, they work tirelessly to bring relief and hope to those in need.
-See below to learn how we use our hands and feet to 'Live Out God's Love Everywhere We Go.'
+Disaster Relief and Recovery is dedicated to providing critical support and assistance in the wake of emergencies.
+When disaster strikes, United Methodists have a long legacy of helping their neighbors and communities, and this team continues that tradition by site clean-up, home repairs, resources, and compassion to those affected.

 CLICK HERE to learn more about this mission.